Bike/hare/README.md

 Compilation semantics
 ---------------------

 C defines things in terms of translation phases so let's do that.

-1. You start out with ASTs of some kind.
-These can be translated to a "module".
-A module contains polymorphic definitions, as well as things only of interest to a compiler, such as constants, macro definitions, type definitions, and extern declarations (i.e. a notice that a given name will eventually be linked in as having some type).
-2. A module can be translated into an "object", like a binary.
-An object does not (in general) have macro definitions or constants.
-Everything is monotyped.
-This means any given polymorphic definition has been "instantiated" as one or more monomorphic definitions.
+Unlike C, we skip the parsing steps and assume you have an IR of some kind.
+Each IR entity corresponds to a top level form in a source file.

+0. To begin with, your IR is not fully realized.
+Some expressions may not be fully macroexpanded, and not all names referred to have any known information.
+Each "pre-module" in this state consists of an unorderd set of IR entities, each of which may define a macro or constant, give information about a variable, or be an unexpanded presumed-macro.
+1. In phase 1, pre-modules are combined together until are macros are expanded and all names have been understood.
+"Understanding" a name could just mean knowing that it names a variable; the actual module that defines the variable does not have to be present.
+You now have a "module".
+A module consists essentially of an unordered set of definitions of variables, where each definition is essentially a (possibly degenerate) template, but also contains macro definitions, etc. as more pre-modules can be combined in (which can revert the phase).
+2. In phase 2, a module is "manifested".
+Templates are expanded until everything is monotyped.
+At this point, enough information is available that machine code can be generated for all functions.
 Definitions are distinguished by some form of name mangling, unless I can figure out how to make a linker behave pretty damn exotically.
 3. Objects are linked together etc. ditto C.

-A "module" is analogous to a C header, but it can contain structured information rather than text.
+"pre-modules" and "modules" are analogous to C headers, but can contain structured information rather than text.

-Phase 2 essentially strips out defconstant and defadt forms, at least to the point of making them irrelevant.
-Each defvar defines one (or more) regions of memory accessible through the symbol table.

 Text format is not really specified so far.
 I would especially like to be able to produce an object file without any actual starting text, i.e. producing in-memory AST structures by whatever means.
 Text is not really an efficient way to deal with programs, and also I don't want to deal with encodings very much.

-Macros I haven't thought too much about.
-Ideally they would be in a more abstract language.
-Might be good to add another phase for removing any macro definitions written in some other language, so the compiler can focus.

 To-do list
 ----------